 Coronavirus (COVID-19) and Other Resources

 Welcome to the Knowledge Translation Unit’s Coronavirus (COVID-19) Resource Page.
 The Knowledge Translation Unit is a group within the University of Cape Town’s Lung Institute and Department of Medicine who has worked on primary care programmes to strengthen provision of evidence-informed care in low-resources settings in South Africa, Ethiopia, Nigeria and Brazil for two decades.
 See here for more information.
 We are working around the clock to help health workers in these and similar settings to manage the COVID-19 pandemic.
 These can be accessed below.
 We are also working to expand these to support primary healthcare workers, patients and households.
-You can also access our free online training.
+You can also access our free online training for healthcare workers.

 For purposes of assisting communities during the COVID-19 pandemic, we are making our COVID-19 and related materials freely available for others to use subject to some simple conditions.
 By accessing, using, distributing and/or amending these materials, you thereby agree to be bound by these conditions.